mifi/mifi.no/blog/2023-10-09-why-you-should-use-cache-control-no-store-on-indexhtml.md

 <!--truncate-->

-I would say Safari on iOS has become the new IE - they have to do everything a little bit different.
+I would say Safari on iOS has become the new IE - they just *have* to do things a little bit different.

 Isn't it nice to have a HTTP standard [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) response header that lets us control how browsers cache our content?
-Well yes, until of course one of the most popular browsers doen't follow that standard.
+Well yes, until of course one of the most popular browsers doesn't follow that standard.

 When building a website, e.g. single page application, we like to set `Cache-Control` `no-cache` or `max-age=300, must-revalidate` on the index page (`/`).
 That way, the browser will always revalidate with the server before considering using a cached version, and we can make sure that we're not serving old content to the user when pushing updates! 🙌 This seems to work nicely in most browsers.
 Even Safari on MacOS behaves like this.
 But not Safari on iOS 🤡